Pirates (2021 film)

-Pirates is a 2021 British comedy-drama film written and directed by Reggie Yates in his feature directorial debut.
+Pirates is a 2021 British comedy film written and directed by Reggie Yates in his feature directorial debut.
 It stars Elliot Edusah, Reda Elazouar, Jordan Peters, Youssef Kerkour, Kassius Nelson, Rebekah Murrell, Aaron Shosanya, Tosin Cole, and Shiloh Coke.
 The film was released in cinemas by Picturehouse Entertainment on 26 November 2021.
 It received critical acclaim.

 Premise

 In 1999, three friends—Cappo, Kidda and Two Tonne—embark on a mission to attend a New Year's party.